rail5/autobuild/README.md

 After installing, run `autobuild -s` to complete set-up.

-Your **CONFIG** file can be edited with `autobuild -c`, and is where you will tell autobuild where to find your packages, as well as other settings
+Your **CONFIG** file can be found at `/var/autobuild/config.toml`, and is where you can tell autobuild where to find your packages, as well as other settings

 ### Usage